1. Adult with a baby

 The unaccompanied minor is the first to board the plane and last to get off.
 At check-in, the child is taken by our ground crew who accompany him/her through the different stages of his/her journey, through security checks, customs, and to the boarding area in order to ensure total security.

-* Starting from January 1, 2013 even unaccompanied minors will have a chance of travelling to Europe and internationally in possession of their ID cards.
+* Since January 1, 2013 even unaccompanied minors will have a chance of travelling to Europe and internationally in possession of their ID cards.
 Individual or collective authorizations are no longer required to leave the country.
 These rules can vary from country to country.
 Travellers are advised to prepare their itineraries using the information provided by country name on the following website : www.diplomatie.gouv.fr